Conversations & Decisions

 Most organizational decisions are born in conversations.
 Since we’ve all been having conversations since we learned to talk, it’s tempting to assume that we’re all experts.
 In reality, not all conversations are equally effective or productive.
 The consequences of an ineffective conversation — lack of clarity, hurt feelings, bad decisions — can be severe.

 The good news is that having good, productive, clear, and efficient conversations depends on skills that can be taught and practiced.
-That’s why each staff member at Fractured Atlas participates in Crucial Conversations training.
+That’s why we embed conversation training into Fractured Atlas.

 Another part of having fruitful conversations is understanding that not all conversations are alike.
 Sometimes we think we're having one type of conversation with someone only to realize in retrospect we were each having a different one.
 When you find yourself with a conversation mismatch, it can be helpful to reference this Conversational Capacity framework.